-Regular conditioner works by adding instant moisture to your strands.
-However, you need to deep condition for the maximum effect.
-You do not have to deep condition every single day.
-Some deep-condition on a weekly, bi-weekly or monthly basis.
+A regular conditioner works by adding instant moisture to your strands.
+However, you need to deep condition for long term moisture.
+It can be done on a weekly, bi-weekly, or monthly basis.

 Use it with heat.
-If you have a steamer, dryer or heating cap, then, around 30 minutes will do.
-However, for one who isn’t able to get their hands on one, a plastic cap will do.
-You can use two shower caps, wrap a towel around it and wait a while.
-Personally, I let it sit for at least an hour before rinsing the hair.
+If you have a steamer, dryer, or heating cap, then, around 30 minutes will do.
+However, for one who isn’t able to get their hands on one, a plastic cap can serve you.
+Use it with a warm towel, wrapped -for heat- around it and wait a while.
+I let it sit for at least an hour before rinsing.

-An old saying among the Kikuyu, says, beauty comes with pain (translated and summarized).
-For you to rock those curly patterns, have a healthy mane and rock your kinky coils, you probably just have to go through this process.
+Well, they say, beauty is pain.
+For one to have a healthy mane and rock your tight coils, you probably just have to go through this process.
 But, is it wrong to wonder why our practices in the old days produced the same results without all this hustle?
-Do we blame it on the creamy crack or the current beauty standards?
+Do we blame it on the relaxer or the current beauty standards?

 PS: I skip the conditioning stage after shampooing because deep conditioning is a similar but much effective alternative.